esemsc-zz6024/recover-missing-portions-of-MRI/README.md

 This is an important problem in magnetic resonance imaging (MRI), where patient scans are often limited to a few areas to avoid lengthy scanning times.

 In particular, we are going to focus on images of human heads.
 We have managed to gain access to one hundred images of patient's heads but, unfortunately, these images have a significant portion of missing information.
-Your goal during the assessment is to design a neural network that can recover these missing portions.
+My goal during the project is to design a neural network that can recover these missing portions.

 This project do not have access to the labels for the images we want to recover, so I had a bit creative to obtain a workable dataset on which to train our neural network.